jywu20/Notes/Computer Science/Circuit/HDL.md

    The serial execution, `for` loop, etc. in HDLs are supposed to be *small*, while serial execution, `for` loops in HLS which are implemented as finite state machines are supposed to be *big*.
-   The *small* constructs are *timed*: the time costs of them matter, and usually we expect them to finish within one clock cycle.
+   The *small* control flow constructs are *timed*: the time costs of them matter, and usually we expect them to finish within one clock cycle.
-   The *big* constructs are not timed.
+   The *big* control flow constructs are not timed in this sense because as long as the small control flow constructs making up them have no timing violation, we don't need to consider timing when designing these big control flow constructs.
    The *small* constructs are RTL and have very clear correspondence to the gate-level circuit design;
    the *big* constructs are behavioral and belong to HLS if they are to be synthesized at all.
 9. Synthesis of RTL boils down to flip-flops and latches (for registers in various stateful `always` blocks),